qualityjacks/Fifa19_Insights/README.md

-# Analysis Of FIFA 19's Player Data Using Pandas In Python
+# FIFA 19 Insights Using Pandas In Python

 ## Installation